ellafranks/Mental-Health-Forum-Analysis/README.md

 * Explore T-SNE; a popular method for visualising high dimensional data.
 * Explore Word2Vec; a pre trained corpus containing over 100 billion words.
-* Perform a Gradboost on language model and optimise the accuracy score further.
+* Perform a Gradboost and optimise the accuracy score further.
-* Determine unique patterns in other forums, allowing strategies to become more specific
+* Determine unique patterns in other forums, allowing strategies to become more specific.

 ## Conclusion: